Research highlight: the impact of the recession on SEs and inside salesBy: Alexander Group Sales Benchmarking, Sales Coverage

 The Recession has forced sales organizations to improve.
 The time profiles for SEs and Inside Sales indicate vast improvement in the utilization of these resources.
 The bar has been raised.
 To compete and win, sales organizations must deploy sales resources with more precision (SEs, Inside Sales, other Overlay, as opposed to just highly paid Field Reps).
 This puts increased pressure on sales leaders that oversee SEs and Inside Sales teams to maintain these high levels of selling time, and even more pressure on sales leaders that don’t yet, as the need to gain sales leverage from these lower cost roles increases.

 With the recent volatility in the market and the potential of a ‘double-dip’ recession looming, the need to focus on productivity has never been greater.
 The trends of increased selling time among Reps, Managers, SEs and Inside Sales could indicate that the low hanging fruit has been picked.
-Sales leaders are in need even better ideas and innovation to drive yet more with less or the same.
-This is going to likely come from changes ‘upstream’, meaning improved market-sizing, segmentation and targeting, and improved leverage of indirect channels.
+Sales leaders are in need of even better ideas and innovation to drive more with less or the same.
+This is likely going to come from changes ‘upstream,’ meaning improved market-sizing, segmentation and targeting, and improved leverage of indirect channels.